mohammadbashiri/lipstick/README.md

 ## Usage

 ### Creating a gif

-Creating animated gifs is a piece of cake with Lipstick.
+Creating animated gifs is easy with Lipstick.

 ```python

 ``` python